fweiss/arduino-tdd/README.md

 4. Develop a simple Aruino project with TDD
 1. Deploy the simple project to the device

+### Building ardiuno-mock

+It's OK to create a build sub directory and do the cmake/nake build there.

+There is a problem at step 10.
+It expects that the gtest directory already exists.
+Google Tests Runner in run configuration.

 ## Target platforms
 The following IoT platforms were used to validate this project:
 - Sparkfun ESP8266 Thing Dev